espressomd/espresso/doc/sphinx/io.rst

 * Checkpointing only supports recursion on the head node.
-It is therefore impossible to checkpoint a :class:`espressomd.system.System` instance that contains LB boundaries, constraints or auto-update accumulators when the simulation is running with 2 or more MPI nodes.
+It is therefore impossible to checkpoint a :class:`espressomd.system.System` instance that contains LB boundaries, constraint unions or auto-update accumulators when the simulation is running with 2 or more MPI nodes.

 * The active actors, i.e., the content of ``system.actors``, are checkpointed.